jmarcgit/Windows-10-Docker/README.md

 "storage-opts": ["size=30GB"]
 }
 - fixed-cidr : change the adress range of the containers nat network.
 Default range was conflicting with my VPN.
-- dns : by default containers don't use DNS, I use Google DNS servers
+- dns : containers don't use DNS by default.
+I use Google DNS servers
-- storage-opts : by default the max storage per image is 20GB.
+- storage-opts : the default max storage per image is 20GB.

 If you want to uninstall :